What are the requirements for live testing?

 On our Ubuntu and Mac configurations, you have full administrative access to the system.
 On all of these platforms, the administrator ID is “you” and the password is “password” (without the quotes).

 How to upload a file to an iOS simulator?

 Click Upload File and drag the file to the iOS simulator.

 How to record network traffic?

 CrossBrowserTesting gives you the ability to record network traffic from our Windows, OSX, and physical mobile devices.
 You can start a recording in one of three ways, depending on the type of test you’re running.

 If you’re running a live test and would like to capture a network recording, simply click the globe icon from within our live-test toolbar:

-Then click the same icon to stop your recording and collect your results.
-You will be able to see all the request/response headers’ content together with time and duration of the events.
+Then, click the same icon to stop your recording and collect your results.
+You will be able to see all the request/response headers’ content together with the time and duration of the events.

 true when requesting your session.
 This will capture network traffic for the duration of your session.
 While easy to use, this might not provide the best results as the HAR capture can become quite large, and it can be more difficult to parse out the results you really need.